North American community members: How to become an elected member of NAASC:

 • Interact with key groups such as MASC, ABRC, TAIR, etc. to coordinate improvements for Arabidopsis researchers, educators, and for collaboration, coordination, and communication

-Examples of activities that current NAASC Faculty members engage in:
+Examples of past NAASC Faculty activities:

-• Participate in discussions & decision-making about location & format of ICARs
+• Discuss/decide location & format of ICARs

 • Implement community webinars e.g., career development, DEIB, fundamental biology